 I would like to get feedback from you guys if you have anything to add or that you may want to share with others.
 I will post it under the relevant air rifle pellet review.
 I will only provide your first name and guarantee anonymity by withholding your email address.

 Once these reviews come up and I get into a rhythm doing them, I would like some feedback on any aspect that you may feel should be included so I can improve the reviews.
-Hopefully at some stage if you were to type in ‘JSB Australia’ for example, this website’s category Pellet Tests will come up and guide new viewers through to this page where they can manoeuvre through the site and research different aspects of air rifles and air rifle pellets.
+Hopefully at some stage if you were to type in ‘JSB Australia’ for example, this website’s category Air Rifle Pellet Reviews will come up and guide new viewers through to this page where they can manoeuvre through the site and research various aspects of air rifles and air rifle pellets.